Moe-hacker/ruri/README.md

 &emsp;ruri runs a linux container with namespaces and dropped capabilities.
 It is designed to provide better security for Linux containers on devices that do not support docker.
 &emsp;It's like `chroot` and `unshare`, but it is more secure.
 &emsp;It is designed to be a simple and lightweight container implementation, but you are still free to define all the configurations of the container.
+### About the logo:
+It is a combination of a flower and a container.
+It is described as a mathematical graph, and you can use logo.py to plot it using matplotlib.
 ### Features:
 - Written with 100% C.
 - Light weight, the binary is less than 1M.